A Day in Life of A Kronos Quantitative Researcher

 “The most unexpected creative strategies often come from intense discussions among colleagues.”

 “Quantitative trading is rare in Taiwan, not to mention quantitative trading of cryptocurrency, which really highlights our uniqueness.
 However, because of the scarcity of this industry and technology in Taiwan, many experts passionate about quantitative trading have chosen to join Kronos.
-It also gave me the opportunity to discuss and learn from my talented colleagues and bosses.”
+It also gave me the opportunity to discuss and learn from my talented colleagues.”

 “Also, Kronos colleagues are not shy about challenging each other’s ideas.
-What impressed me was that a team presented a new strategy at the meeting not long after I joined.
-When the host shared the key points of the trading strategy, the colleagues pointed out the omission of this strategy and the uneven distribution of the probability of the key data in the market.
-However, compared to only asking questions, each of the 6 or 7 partners in the meeting suggested their own version of the code and possible solutions!
+What impressed me was that a team presented a new strategy at the meeting.
+When the host shared the key points of the trading strategy, the colleagues pointed out a critical omission of the strategy..
+Instead of only asking questions, colleagues in the meeting suggested their own version of the code and possible solutions!
 After repeated revisions on the whiteboard, a completely unexpected strategy first appeared, which was tested by the market and demonstrated excellent performance.
 I feel that everyone on the team is working hard to make the company better and I am proud of being a part of Kronos!

 If you are also interested in quantitative trading and want to compete with experts in such a fast-paced environment, Kronos is your best choice.”